sksoumik/ai_ml/README.md

 4. Binary

 Nominal variables are variables that have two or more categories which do not have any kind of order associated with them.
 For example, if gender is classified into two groups, i.e. male and female, it can be considered as a nominal variable.Ordinal variables, on the other hand, have “levels” or categories with a particular order associated with them.
 For example, an ordinal categorical variable can be a feature with three different levels: low, medium and high.
 Order is important.As far as definitions are concerned, we can also categorize categorical variables as binary, i.e., a categorical variable with only two categories.
 Some even talk about a type called “cyclic” for categorical variables.
 Cyclic variables are present in “cycles” for example, days in a week: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday and Saturday.
 After Saturday, we have Sunday again.
 This is a cycle.
 Another example would be hours in a day if we consider them to be categories.

-### Confusion Matrix

-Let's say, we have a dataset which contains cancer patient data (Chest X-ray image), and we have built a machine learning model to predict if a patient has cancer or not.

-**True positive (TP):** Given an image, if your model predicts the patient has cancer, and the actual target for that patient has also cancer, it is considered a true positive.
-Means the prediction is True.

-**True negative (TN):** Given an image, if your model predicts that the patient does not have cancer and the actual target also says that patient doesn't have cancer it is considered a true negative.
-Means the prediction is True.

-**False positive (FP):** Given an image, if your model predicts that the patient has cancer but the the actual target for that image says that the patient doesn't have cancer, it a false positive.
-Means the model prediction is False.

-**False negative (FN):** Given an image, if your model predicts that the patient doesn't have cancer but the actual target for that image says that the patient has cancer, it is a false negative.
-This prediction is also false.

-### When not to use accuracy as Metric

-If the number of samples in one class outnumber the number of samples in another class by a lot.
-In these kinds of cases, it is not advisable to use accuracy as an evaluation metric as it is not representative of the data.
-So, you might get high accuracy, but your model will probably not perform that well when it comes to real-world samples, and you won’t be able to explain to your managers why.
-In these cases, it’s better to look at other metrics such as precision.

-### Common Evaluation Metrics in ML

-If we talk about **classification problems**, the most common metrics used are:

-- Accuracy

-- Precision (P)
-- Recall (R)
-- F1 score (F1)
-- Area under the ROC (Receiver Operating Characteristic) curve or simply AUC (AUC)
-- Log loss- Precision at k (P@k)
-- Average precision at k (AP@k)
-- Mean average precision at k (MAP@k)

-When it comes to **regression**, the most commonly used evaluation metrics are:

-- Mean absolute error (MAE)
-- Mean squared error (MSE)
-- Root mean squared error (RMSE)
-- Root mean squared logarithmic error (RMSLE)
-- Mean percentage error (MPE)
-- Mean absolute percentage error (MAPE)- R2

 ### Autoencoder